reinert/requestor/README.md

 This requestor impl is specified and we would love to have your contribution to help implementing it.
 If you would like to get involded and make Requestor better, get in touch in our [community chat](#resources).

+### Kotlin/JS

+This impl should be quite similar to j2cl's, since both target the browser platform.
+If you're a kotlin dev, we would love to have your contribution to help implementing it.
+Get involved and make Requestor better by entering our [community chat](#resources).

 ### Latest Release